Singapore Airlines obtains $13 billion rescue package amid coronavirus shock

 Qantas Airways (QAN.AX) this week secured A$1.05 billion ($636.1 million) against its aircraft fleet.

-Reporting by Anshuman Daga; Editing by Mark Heinrich, Kirsten Donovan, Dan Grebler and Gerry Doyle
+Reporting by Anshuman Daga; Editing by Dan Grebler and Gerry Doyle